Nick Senzel Player Props: Reds vs. Phillies

 - The Phillies pitching staff was eighth in MLB last season with a collective nine strikeouts per nine innings.

-- The Phillies had a 3.97 team ERA that ranked 17th among all MLB pitching staffs.
+- The Phillies' 3.97 team ERA ranked 17th across all MLB pitching staffs.

 - The Phillies surrendered the fifth-fewest home runs in baseball (150 total, 0.9 per game).

-- Walker (0-1) gets the starting nod for the Phillies, his third this season.
+- Strahm (1-0) gets the start for the Phillies, his third of the season.

-- In his most recent time out on Sunday, the righty tossed 4 2/3 innings against the Cincinnati Reds, giving up two earned runs while surrendering three hits.
+- In his last appearance on Monday, the left-hander tossed five scoreless innings against the Miami Marlins while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.